cpressey/LCF-style-ND/README.md

 So, this code will deal with `Proof` objects with some attributes whose names begin with single underscore.
-Just pretend that the operations described here are the _only_ operations that can access these attributes.
-All other operations are magically prevented from doing so.
+Just pretend that the functions we define here are the _only_ functions that can access these attributes.
+All other code is just magically prevented from accessing them.

 These attributes are: